 - shaping a book proposal and sample chapter

 - creating a narrative out of your facts

 You may sign up for one or more mentoring sessions.
 Based on your interests, the coaching committee (Will Swift, Cathy Curtis, and Linda Leavell) will select three available mentors whose expertise suits your subject area and your specific concerns, and provide you with their bios.
 For example, if you are writing about Mary Todd Lincoln, you might be presented with three mentors, one of whom has expertise in nineteenth-century American women, another who is a presidential biographer, and a third who has written about mental illness.
 You then select one of these.

-The fee will be $100 per hour.
+The fee is $60 per hour.
 Most of that fee will be paid directly to the mentor; a portion will cover BIO’s administrative costs.
 The mentors will be paid for time spent reading submitted materials and for the time they spend in consultation.